 Every successful online course has one thing in common: a solid foundation.
 If you don’t have a stable structure in place when you begin creating your deliverables, every aspect of your course will suffer as a result (eLearning Industry, 2018).

-Designing your info product is the process of creating a general product outline, including the details of structure, order, activities, evaluations, participation and more!
+Designing your info product is the process of creating a general product outline, including the details of the structure, order, activities, evaluations, participation, and more!